Ilumetri 100 mg solution for injection in pre-filled syringe

 Method of administration

 This medicinal product is administered by subcutaneous injection.
 Injection sites should be alternated.
 Ilumetri should not be injected into areas where the skin is affected by plaque psoriasis or is tender, bruised, red, hard, thick, or scaly.
-The syringe must not be shaken.
-Each syringe is for single use only.
+The syringe or the pen must not be shaken.
+Each syringe or pen is for single use only.

 After proper training in subcutaneous injection technique, patients may self-inject Ilumetri if a physician determines that it is appropriate.
 However, the physician should ensure appropriate follow-up of patients.
 Patients should be instructed to inject the full amount of tildrakizumab according to the instructions provided in the package leaflet.
 Comprehensive instructions for administration are given in the package leaflet.